-- UConn’s Digital Commons contains many recent Honors theses.
+- UConn’s Open Commons contains many recent Honors theses.

-- All Honors theses written since 2006 are listed in the following PDFs and hyperlinked to Digital Commons where available:
+- For Honors graduates, all Honors theses written since 2006 are listed in the following PDFs and the titles are hyperlinked to Open Commons where available:

-If a thesis is available in Digital Commons, the title will be linked in the PDFs.
-Theses not available via Digital Commons are available for viewing only in the Honors Program office in ROWE/CUE 419 (for current academic year or previous academic year) or in the University Archives in the Dodd Research Center.
-A special request to view must be arranged through Betsy Pittman for any thesis in the Archives.
+If a thesis is available in Open Commons, the title will be linked.
+Theses not available via Open Commons are available for viewing only in the Honors Program office in ROWE/CUE 421 (for the previous two academic years) or in the University Archives in the Dodd Research Center.
+A special request to view must be arranged through Betsy Pittman for any thesis in the University Archives.

 Note: Questions about the PDFs may be directed to the Honors Program Office.